La Dolce Vita: Key Must Know Tips For Visiting Italy

 Shops are often closed during the lunch and dinner hours, so that the owners can enjoy the midday Italian riposo, or siesta.
 Don't plan your shopping for that time.

-Restrooms in Italy, like much of Europe, are scarce commodities.
-Public restrooms are extremely rare.
+Public restrooms in Italy, like much of Europe, are scarce commodities.
 If they do exist, you'll likely have to pay a euro to use them.

 To combat this problem, you have three methods: (1) stop in at a bar for a quick espresso so you can use the facilities (you can't just walk into a bar); (2) plan your day to include a museum or major attraction that has facilities for its customers; (3) be on the lookout for a McDonalds.
 Sometimes they're unlocked.
 Sometimes you have to pay to use them.

 Bring a water bottle with you for your day of sightseeing.
-In Italy, you can often refill your water bottle at the many public fountains.
+In Italy, you can often refill your water bottle for free at the many public fountains.
 Just make sure it doesn't say "non-potable."

 It's easier to stay away from the hotspots.
 Usually, you're never too far from them anyway.
 For example, last time I was in Rome, I stayed in an Air Bnb in the Trastevere neighborhood across the Arno and away from centro historico.